gardener/landscaper/docs/usage/Blueprints.md

 #### Targets

-Target are a specific type of import that contains additional meaning for the deployers.
+Targets are a specific type of import and contains additional information that is interpreted by deployers.
 This means that targets should define the target environment where a deployer installs/deploys software to.
 This means that targets could contain additional information about that environment (e.g. that the target cluster is in a fenced environment and needs to be handled by another deployer instance).